WELCOME TO THE SPRING GAMES!

 You will be issued credentials that you will need to carry with you at all times (even when you are in uniform).
 The credentials are wallet-sized and can be held in your pocket.

-From time to time, you may be offered the opportunity to officiate a “three-man crew.”
+From time to time, non-Division I games may be offered a third-man.
 Coaches are not paying extra to have three umpires on a field and if you are offered this opportunity, it is because the leadership at THE Spring Games believes that either your experience, the fan experience, or the team-match justifies the additional expense of adding a third umpire to the game.
 Some of these opportunities are paid, others are not (or are reduced fee).
-Please let Ms. Howell know if you are interested in working a three-man crew game.
+These games are a great opportunity for less experienced umpires to work some three-man games to prepare for the upcoming conference season.
+Please let Mr. Small know if you are interested in working a volunteer three-man crew game.

 IMPORTANT RULES TO REMEMBER:

 Time management is an important piece of THE Spring Games day-to-day activities.
 In order to keep the event on track, we ask that you pay close attention to some rules specific to THE Spring Games.
-If you have any questions about these rules, please speak with Ms. Howell or the Umpire Coordinator responsible for your complex.
+If you have any questions about these rules, please speak with Mr. Small or the Umpire Coordinator responsible for your complex.

 For THE Spring Games, here are some of the common rule-based questions we hear: